 Sea Heart or Silver Heart

 This beautiful plant (Brunnera macrophylla) is a perennial that grows in USDA zones 4-9.
-It has beautiful big silvery leaves and it's the leaves that makes this plant stand out.
-It does have blue flowers but I have not seen them yet, as this is my first year with this plant.
-It is a shade to part shade plant.
+It has beautiful big silvery leaves, and it's the leaves that make this plant stand out.
+It does have these pretty blue flowers.
+It is a shade-to-part-shade plant.
 I've heard great things about how it grows!

 Lamb's Ear

-Lamb's ear, (stachus byzantine) is a tough little perennial that grows in zones 4-8.
-This plant is a silvery light green with soft velvety leaves.
+Lamb's ear (stachus byzantine) is a tough little perennial that grows in zones 4-8.
+This plant is a silvery light green with soft, velvety leaves.
 It's because of the softness of the leaves that this is my favorite.
-I do love it as a groundcover but will warn that it does spread.
-I find it easy to contain and any plants that are where they shouldn't be pull up easily.
-There are pink/purple flowers that are on a taller stem and I've found bees seem to really enjoy these flowers.
+I do love it as a groundcover, but I will warn you that it does spread.
+I find it easy to contain any plants that are where they shouldn't be pulled up easily.
+There are pink/purple flowers on a taller stem, and I've found bees seem to enjoy these flowers.

 Astilbe

-Astilbes are a beautiful blooming plant that technically is in sun to part shade.
-I've seen it do quite well in part shade but in full shade it doesn't flower well.
-I've seen it placed where it gets morning and early afternoon sun and the flowers are beautiful!
-Here is what the plant looks like but it's not in bloom yet.
+Astilbes are beautiful blooming plants that technically are in the sun to part shade.
+I've seen it do quite well in part shade, but it doesn't flower well in full shade.

 Bellflower

-Bellflowers can be annuals or perennials, depending what you purchase.
-The one I have is a USDA zone 3-8 so it is a perennial.
-It is a pretty low growing groundcover.
-It can grow in the sun or in the shade.
-It does best in the sun but it can also do fine in the shade if the plant is happy.
+Bellflowers can be annuals or perennials, depending on what you purchase.
+The one I have is a USDA zone 3-8, so it is a perennial.
+It is a pretty low-growing ground cover.
+It can grow in the sun or shade.
+It does best in the sun but can also do fine in the shade if the plant is happy.
 I keep it deadheaded to keep it blooming.

 Anemone